Estimate Time6 min

 In addition, some believe that tariffs can slow economic growth.
 The Tax Foundation, which is generally skeptical of tariffs, says that the tariffs imposed by the US since 2018 are likely to reduce gross domestic product (GDP) by 0.2% and that proposed new tariffs could mean an additional 0.8% reduction in GDP.

-What might new tariffs mean for markets?
+What might the new tariffs mean for investors?

-Of course, there will always be uncertainty if you are an investor.
+There will always be uncertainty if you are an investor.
 That makes it important to take a long-term view of your investments and review them regularly to make sure they line up with your time frame for investing, risk tolerance, and financial situation.
 Ideally, your investment mix is one that offers the potential to meet your goals while also letting you rest easy at night, regardless of uncertainty about political events.

 We suggest you—on your own or with your financial advisor—define your goals and time frame, take stock of your tolerance for risk, and choose a diversified mix of stocks, bonds, and short-term investments that you consider appropriate for your investing goals.